Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic

-Put a transverse orientation to $\wls$ so that $E_1$ is on the positive side of $E$.
-Put a transerse orientation to $\wlu$ so that $U$ is on the positive side of $Z$.
-Let $T_0$ be the one of $U, V$ which is intersected by $E_0$, and $T_1$ the one of $Z, W$ intersected by $E_1$.
+In this case there are more possibilities for the relative positioning of the relevant leaves.
+Fix a transverse orientation to $\wls$ so that $E_1$ is on the positive side of $E$, and fix a transverse orientation to $\wlu$ so that $U$ is on the positive side of $X$.
+We put an order in the pair $E_0, E_1$: we say that $E_0 < E_1$ if $E_0, E_1$ intersect unstable leaves $Z_0, Z_1$ respectively so that $Z_1$ is on the positive side of $Z_0$, and $E_1 < E_0$ otherwise.
+This is well defined (independent of $Z_0, Z_1$): since $E_0, E_1$ are non separated, then for any $Z_0, Z_1$ there is a stable leaf $F$ intersecting both $Z_0, Z_1$ and the transversal orientation to $\wlu$ says in $F$ which one of the flow lines $Z_0 \cap F, Z_1 \cap F$ is in front of the other.

-.05in Suppose first that $T_1$ is on the positive side of $T_0$.
-In this case $T_0$ cannot be $V$, since $V$ is on the positive side of both $W$ and $Z$, so $T_0$ has to be $U$ and $T_1$ has to be $W$.
+.05in Suppose first that $E_0 < E_1$.
+In this case $E_0$ cannot intersect $V$, since $V$ is on the positive side of both $Y$ and $X$, so $E_0$ must intersect $U$, and $E_1$ must intersect $Y$.
 Let $\alpha = E_0 \cap U$.
-By construction this is contained in $L$ and it is a corner orbit of $\C$.
+By construction this is contained in $W$ and it is a corner orbit of $\C$.
 Let $\R$ be the basic block of $\C$ which intersects $E$.
 In addition the leaf $E_0$ does not intersect all the unstable leaves that the basic block $\R$ intersects $-$ this is because $E_1$ contains part of the boundary of $\R$ and so there are unstable leaves intersecting $E_1$ which intersect $\R$ and these unstable leaves do not intersect $E_0$.